SebasLee/Amazon-Assesment/README.md

 <img src="./images/1st.jpeg"/>
 <br></br>

-This will create the copied repository can be edited.
-To gain access to the code, click on the green **Code** button in approximately the upper-center-right of the page, indicated by the circle.
+This will create the copied repository that can be edited.
+The top left corner of the page will now indicate the repository is under the user's account.
+To gain access to the code, click on the green **Code** button in approximately the upper-center-right of the page, indicated by the red circle.
 <br></br>
 <img src="./images/2nd.jpeg" />
 <br></br>

+A pop-up will appear with options and a HTTPS link indicated by the green circle.
+Copy the link as it will be pasted in the terminal.